Gozala/workspace/pages/w3-machine.md

 	- Idea is that VM will unpack the [[CAR]] and schedule each [[UCAN invocation]] for an execution.
 - ## Control Flow
 	- For our VM to be of any use we need to support a lot more instructions.
 Some obvious ones would just correspond to [[leveldown]] APIs, still any real program would needs some control flow instructions
-		- While defining control flow instructions and creating a new programming language in the process is exciting, it is overkill, instead our VM will have a Foreign function interface ([[FFI]])
+		- While defining control flow instructions and creating a new programming language in the process is exciting, it is an overkill, instead our VM will have a Foreign Function Interface ([[FFI]])
 	- We can deploy foreign functions via [[system/deploy capability]] that will associates HTTP REST endpoint with an [[Account DID]].
 		- In the future we could allow deploying [[WASM]] programs or [[JS]] functions that we could run.
 		- ⚠️ It is important to deploy function because it gives it a [[did:key]] that can be used to delegate capabilities to it.